 Computer generated image of California HSR.
 This could be India too.

 What if we do not develop a high speed railway system?
-To meet out long-distance travel need, we will turn to building airports and huge highways, while being unsustainable in the wrong run as technologies already many decades old, will be almost as costly as building a HSR network, with devastating effects to our economy, environment and general well-being of our people, unsuited for a country like India as a whole.
-Poverty has to be solved, but we cannot wait to eradicate all of poverty, which might as well never happen, instead we have to ensure that we take the less fortunate along with us by giving them opportunities to rise up in life, instead of hanging on to outdated economic and philosophical principles.
+To meet out long-distance travel need, we will turn to building airports and huge highways, while being unsustainable in the wrong run as technologies already many decades old, will be almost as costly as building a HSR network, with devastating effects on our economy, environment and general well-being of our people, unsuited for a country like India as a whole.
+Poverty has to be solved, but we cannot wait to eradicate all of poverty, which might as well never happen, instead, we have to ensure that we take the less fortunate along with us by giving them opportunities to rise up in life, instead of hanging on to outdated economic and philosophical principles.
 Like I said before, if we wait to solve all our problems before we try to move on in life, we won’t get anywhere, ever, which also goes for enhancing our existing network, which we will talk about in the next chapter.